 Can I make tiles bigger or smaller?

-Swipe upwards from bottom of the screen and tap Customize, tap the tile(s) you wish to resize and tap Resize.
+Right-click anywhere on Start to open the Customize menu, click the tile(s) you wish to resize and click Resize.
 Select a size from the menu that appears.

 How do I close an app?